dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 $ bash app.sh start
 ```

+Remark: if you get the "streamlit: command not found" error, then log off, then log in, to have the PATH updated.

 Go to: http://IP:8080

 Go first to the admin interface (introduce the admin password), and scrape some web pages and/or upload some PDF files, then embed them to the vector DB.